QubitPi/management-blogs/docs/_posts/2021-09-23-what-is-knowledge-graph.md

 > Advantage: This approach is compliant with published RDF standards and will be supported by any RDF store.
 > Disadvantage: This approach creates inefficiency related to exchanging or persisting the RDF data and the cumbersome
 > syntax to access and match the corresponding four reification triples.

+###### N-ary Relations

+The approach for representing N-ary relations in RDF is to model it via a new relationship concept that connects all arguments like:

 #### RDF*